-"I think Clinton will do well," Ms. Bjorklund said.
-If she wins, Ms. Bjorklund said, Clinton may face a Democratic Senate but probably a strongly Republican House, and there is likely to be gridlock on health care issues.
-If they end up in a protracted budget negotiation, it could open the door with Speaker Paul Ryan for a lot of discussions, she said.
+"I think Clinton will prevail," Ms. Bjorklund said.
+If she wins, Ms. Bjorklund said, Clinton may face a Democratic Senate but probably a strongly Republican House, and there is likely to be continued gridlock on health care issues.
+However, if they end up in a protracted budget or deficit reduction negotiation, it could open the door with Speaker Paul Ryan for a lot of discussions, she said.

-If a Republican wins, she added, "the rhetoric around the ACA has been so toxic on repeal and replace, they'd have to go through the motions of repeal, taking health care away from millions and upsetting one-sixth of our economy.
-Ryan's approach is to repeal only coverage investments while retaining Medicare.
+If a Republican wins, she added, "the rhetoric around the ACA has been so toxic on repeal and replace, they'd have to at least go through the motions of repeal, which entails taking health care away from millions of people and upsetting one-sixth of our economy.
 Now what?"